 December 2010: Concept2 launches the Dynamic Indoor Rower, a machine that more closely simulates rowing a boat on the water.

-June 2011: Concept2 develops the Dynamic Link, allowing two or more Dynamic Indoor Rowers to be connected together to create a team rowing experience.
+May 2011: Concept2 introduces the Dynamic Link, allowing two or more Dynamic Indoor Rowers to be connected together to create a team rowing experience.

 August 2014: Concept2 releases an updated SkiErg with a new look, black colour, and an internal drive mechanism that improves cord wear and allows for both double-pole and single-stick technique.
 It also features a new monitor, the PM5.